 Slow cookers are convenient appliances that allow you to prepare delicious dishes with minimal effort.
 You just prepare your ingredients beforehand, throw them in the pot, choose your preferred settings, and turn the bad boy on.
 However, despite all the hands-off conveniences that come with slow cookers, the burning question still remains: are slow cookers safe?

-Slow cookers are both safe as electrical devices and as cooking appliances.
+That being said slow cookers are both safe as electrical devices and as cooking appliances.
 The risk of fire accidents when using slow cookers is low compared to other appliances, and the foods prepared by slow cookers are usually safe for consumption provided the right preparation steps are observed.

 We will discuss all things concerning slow cooker safety in this article.
 If you’re ready, then let’s get right to business.